tughi/recode/Thoughts.md

 ## Pointers

-There are no pointers, but one can fake pointers by using the `Box[T]` template type.
+There are no pointers, but one can fake pointers by using the `Box[T]` generic type.

 Boxes can be also used to pass value types (like integers) by reference.